mtps3/Mtps3.github.io/_posts/2016-12-18-sharifctf7-tehran.md

 ```

 The one string looks like a list of keywords and the other one is printed in
 the main function, right before the call to opcode interpreter.
-So I tried to
+So I tried
-input that look like scripting languages, and after some time I managed to get
+several inputs that kind of look like scripting languages, and after some time
-some valid inputs.
+I managed to get some valid inputs.

 ```
 begin(){